richeney/lighthouse/README.md

 These are configured for the objectIDs and tenantIDs in microsoft.com, so are unsuitable as they stand for partner demos.
 Download the files, fork the repo etc. so you can customise your descriptions, objectIDs, tenantID etc.

-## Templates
+## Template

-Both ARM templates achieve the same result.
-They create a Lighthouse definition ready for the customer to assign in the Service Providers portal blade.
-If you are looking for samples that show both definition and assignment (i.e. for deployment under CSP AOBO scenarios) then look at the offical [Azure Lighthouse samples](https://github.com/Azure/Azure-Lighthouse-samples).

-The azurecitadel.managedservicedefinition.json ARM template is hardcoded so that the definitions can be provisioned with a single CLI call.
+The azurecitadel.managedservicedefinition.json ARM template is hardcoded so that a Lighthouse definition can be provisioned with a single CLI call.

-The definition.json and definition.parameters.json ARM template pair is more flexible and therefore more suitable for MSPs that have different groups working on different partners, although there is an argument to just have multiple hardcoded ARM templates.
+This makes it simple for a "customer" to create the definition using the Cloud Shell, ready for the customer to assign in the Service Providers portal blade.

+## Alternative sources of information

+Refer to:

+* [Marketplace documentation](https://docs.microsoft.com/azure/lighthouse/how-to/publish-managed-services-offers) for information on creating published managed services
+* [Azure Lighthouse samples](https://github.com/Azure/Azure-Lighthouse-samples) for examples that show both definition and assignment (i.e. for deployment under CSP AOBO scenarios)

-The parameterisation for Lighthouse is most useful when defining the scope points and definitions for assignments rather than definitions.
+> ARM parameterisation in a Lighthouse context is arguable more useful when defining the scope points and definitions for assignments, rather than just making the definitions more flexible.

 ## Authorizations